BelledonneCommunications/flexisip/README.md

 make -C ./build -j<njobs> package
 ```

-The packages is now available in ./build directory.
+The packages are now available in ./build directory.

 ## Docker